-German Foreign Minister Johann Wadephul arrived in Bengaluru on Tuesday morning on a two-day official visit to India.
+German foreign minister Johann Wadephul arrived in Bengaluru on Tuesday morning on a two-day official visit to India.

-According to a statement by the Ministry of External Affairs, Wadephul will visit the Indian Space Research Organisation (ISRO) before leaving for New Delhi later in the day.
+According to a statement by the Ministry of External Affairs, Wadephul will visit the Indian Space Research Organisation (ISRO) before leaving for Delhi later in the day.

 "India is a key partner in the Indo-Pacific.
 Our relations are close - politically, economically, culturally,” Wadephul wrote on X ahead of his visit.